bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ## Metafields

-If your product has variants, use [Get variant metafields](/...) instead.
+If your product has variants, see [Get variant metafields](/...) to retrieve variant metafields.

 <!--
 type: tab